Blog

 Sandbox QuickBooks Company

 When you create a developer account, you will be given a sandbox QuickBooks Online company for testing.
-This is great, as this allows you to test your integration without fear of deleting or modifying anything in your live QuickBooks company account.
-If you go to the My Apps Dashboard, and go into your app, you will notice that you are on the Development section by default.
-If your integration is ready to go live, you will need to go into the Production section.
-In here you will set up your production settings and then submit your request.
+This allows you to test your integration without fear of deleting or modifying anything in your live QuickBooks company account.
+If you go to the My Apps Dashboard and enter your app, you will notice that you are in the Development section by default.
+If your integration is ready to go live, you must go into the Production section.
+Here, you will set up your production settings and then submit your request.
 You will then be given a production consumer key and secret.

 QuickBooks Online: Things to Keep In Mind

-There are a couple of important items to remember when working with the QuickBooks Online API.
+There are some essential items to remember when working with the QuickBooks Online API.
 Here are a few points to look out for when integrating your FileMaker solution with QuickBooks Online:

-• The QBO API uses SyncTokens when making updates to existing records.
+• The QBO API uses SyncTokens to update existing records.
 A SyncToken is a way to lock a record.
-If you do not pass the expected SyncToken when making an update, the request will fail.
+The request will fail if you do not pass the expected SyncToken when making an update.

-• Certain tables in QuickBooks require other related records to already exist.
+• Specific tables in QuickBooks require other related records to exist already.
 For example, when adding an invoice to QuickBooks, the customer assigned to the invoice needs to exist in QuickBooks before the invoice can be created.

-• You may use Web Hooks to have QuickBooks Online automatically make updates to FileMaker as well.
+• You may also use Web Hooks to have QuickBooks Online automatically make updates to FileMaker.

-• QuickBooks Online integration with FileMaker is very different then QuickBooks Desktop integration with FileMaker.
+• QuickBooks Online integration with FileMaker is very different from QuickBooks Desktop integration with FileMaker.

-• QuickBooks Online integration with FileMaker does not require a plugin and everything is done natively.
+• QuickBooks Online integration with FileMaker does not require a plugin; everything is done natively.

 Conclusion

 QuickBooks Online can be fully integrated with your FileMaker solution!
-You can create, update, query, or delete just about any QuickBooks entity you would like all from within FileMaker.
-Automate your accounting processes, eliminate double data entry, and human blunders.
-Feel free to contact us if you need further assistance or to discuss getting your QuickBooks system integrated with FileMaker.
+You can create, update, query, or delete just about any QuickBooks entity you would like, all from within FileMaker.
+Automate your accounting processes, eliminate double data entry, and reduce human blunders.
+Feel free to contact us for further assistance or to discuss integrating your QuickBooks system with FileMaker.

 Download the FileMaker QuickBooks Online Integration File